psycopg/psycopg2/doc/src/tz.rst

 .. module:: psycopg2.tz

-This module holds two different tzinfo implementations that can be used as the :obj:`tzinfo` argument to datetime constructors, directly passed to Psycopg functions or used to set the :attr:`cursor.tzinfo_factory` attribute in cursors.
+This module holds two different tzinfo implementations that can be used as the `tzinfo` argument to datetime constructors, directly passed to Psycopg functions or used to set the :attr:`cursor.tzinfo_factory` attribute in cursors.